Parallel athermal quasistatic deformation stepping of molecular systems: Athermal quasistatic deformation

-Having generated the set of $10^3$ test samples, we subjected the configurations to athermal simple shear deformation protocols.
-The simple shear mapping during deformation increment $\Delta\gamma$ from the reference to the current configuration $\bm{F}^{(\Delta \gamma)}$ is written as:
+Having generated the set of $10^3$ test samples, we subjected the configurations to the AQS protocol using the simple shear.
+The simple shear mapping during deformation increment $\Delta\gamma$ for a single particle coordinates in two dimensions is defined as:

-Notably, the Bravais tensor is subjected to the simple shear mapping, while the particle configurations are subjected to the mapping $\left(\bm{F}^{(\Delta \gamma)}\right)^N$ from \eqref{eq:Npower}.
+Notably, the Bravais tensor is subjected to the simple shear mapping $\bm{F}^{(\Delta \gamma)}$ as well, while the particle configuration vector $\bm{r}$ is subjected to the mapping $\bm{F}^{(\Delta \gamma)}_N$ from \eqref{eq:Npower}.
+The shear matrix in Equation \eqref{eq:disp_matrix} is just one example of a type of shear.
+The method is not limited to the simple shear and would also work for the pure shear (also known as pull-push shear), for which the shear matrix is defined as